olin/studentgovernment/student_government_bylaws.md

 7. All Honor Board positions slated to be elected in the spring as defined in the Honor Code.

-The following positions will be elected in the second cycle:
+The following positions are elected in the second cycle:

 1. Assistant Director of Student Activities
 2. Assistant Director of Clubs and Organizations